Wolverhampton Advanced Quality Partnership Scheme

 Update to the Scheme

-TfWM are postponing the service standard requirement to use daytime running lights at all times prescribed in paragraph 11.8 of the scheme, effective from the scheme start on Sunday 25th November 2018, until Saturday 23rd November 2019.
+TfWM have postponed the service standard requirement to use daytime running lights at all times prescribed in paragraph 11.8 of the scheme, effective from the scheme start on Sunday 25th November 2018, until Saturday 23rd November 2019.